Kai-Tay/MaiBro/README.md

 </ul>

 ## Week 10 - Deployment
+View the Deployed Website: [https://maibro.onrender.com/](url) (Backend Server is slow so it will take some time to load) Login with +65 12345678 and Password 123456

 <ul>
   <li>Attempted to use Firebase App Hosting -> Did not work/Does not know how it works so we ditched it :/</li>
   <li>Tried out using Docker -> Worked really well and learnt how to use Docker, tried to deploy the docker container on AWS EC2</li>
   <li>Attempted to deploy on AWS EC2 -> Didnt work out that well as we require the site to be HTTPS secured but we did not have a paid IP addres to allow us to do so.</li>
   <li> Resorted to using onRender for deployment -> Quick and simple allowed us to get everything running in minutes with Github and Docker</li>
 </ul>